-The BON modelling language [22] complements Eiffel with a set of concepts and corresponding graphical notations to support object-oriented modeling centered around the three principles of seamlessness, reversibility and contracting.
+responding graphical notations to support object-oriented modeling centered around the three principles of seamlessness, reversibility and contracting.
 Although BON is a language independent method, its basic concepts are close enough to Eiffel that its graphical notation may be viewed as a graphical dialect of Eiffel for the purpose of this article.
 In this article, we will use the terms "Eiffel" and "BON" interchangeably.

-The analysis and design of object-oriented systems in BON will result in static and dynamic descriptions of the system under development, as shown in Fig. 1.
-A static class diagram tells us how the program modules (i.e. the classes) are organized.
+The analysis and design of object-oriented systems in BON will result in static and dynamic descriptions of the system under development, as shown in Figs. 1 and 2.
+A static class diagram (Fig. 2(a)) tells us how the program modules (i.e., the classes) are organized.
 A dynamic diagrams, by contrast, documents how the system will behave over time.
-In an object-oriented system, this means describing how objects interact at execution time (i.e. how they pass messages to each other).
-Each object will behave as prescribed by its blueprint, i.e. its corresponding class.
-BON's dynamic diagrams are similar to UML collaboration or interaction sequence diagrams.
+In an object-oriented system, this means describing how objects interact at execution time (i.e., how they pass messages to each other).
+Each object will behave as prescribed by its blueprint, i.e., its corresponding class.
+BON's dynamic diagrams (Fig. 2(b)) are similar to UML collaboration diagrams.

-A static description includes the various classes (e.g CITIZEN and HOUSE in Fig. 1), as well as the formal description of the class interface, as shown for CITIZEN in the figure.
+A static description includes the various classes (CITIZEN and HOUSE in Fig. 1), as well as the formal description of the class interface, as shown for CITIZEN in the figure.
 A dynamic description specifies system execution scenarios which specifies the events or messages that are passed in the order that they occur.

-The CITIZEN class has three attributes (spouse, parents and children), a boolean-valued function single, and a state-changing procedures such as marry and divorce.
+The CITIZEN class has three attributes (spouse, parents and children), a booleanvalued function single, and a state-changing procedures such as marry and divorce.
 A require clauses describes a precondition, and an ensure clause the postcondition.
 Postconditions can refer to the value of an expression when the feature was called by prefixing the expression with the keyword old.
-Classes may also have invariants, which are predicates that must be maintained by all visible routines.
-Visibility of features is expressed by annotating feature clauses with lists of client classes permitted to access the features.
+Classes may also have invariants, which are pred-